GoogleCloudPlatform/artifact-registry-npm-tools/README.md

 To use the module:

+1. Log in

-1. Log in as a service account:
+    a.
+Option 1: log in as a service account:

+      (1).
 Using a JSON file that contains a service account key:

            `$ export GOOGLE_APPLICATION_CREDENTIALS=[path/to/key.json]`

-    Using gcloud:
+      (2).
+Or using gcloud:

            `$ gcloud auth application-default login`

-    or log in as an end user:
+    b.
+Option 2: log in as an end user via gcloud:

        `$ gcloud auth login`

 2. Add settings to connect to the repository to .npmrc.
 Use the output from the following command: